Gainesville, Virginia: History

-Aerial view north along US 29 before the Gainesville interchange was completed, dated November 2011.
-The current roadway layout is significantly different from that depicted here.

 Gainesville was once a changing point for stagecoach horses on the Fauquier and Alexandria Turnpike.
-In earlier times, the village that became known as “Gainesville” actually had two other names, though only briefly.
+In earlier times, the village that became known as "Gainesville" actually had two other names, though only briefly.
 In the colonial era, the region was known as the "Middle Grounds", a reference to its location between Broad Run and Bull Run.

 19th century

-In the early 1800s, Samuel Love of Buckland Hall started work on the Warrenton-Alexandria Turnpike.
+In the early 1800s, Samuel Love of Buckland Hall started work on the Warrenton–Alexandria Turnpike.
 In the hamlet where the turnpike passed through the Middle Grounds, a new stable was erected for stagecoach drivers to switch horses.
 Other businesses followed, and the settlement became known as New Stable.

 In 1846, a post office by that name was opened there in Richard Graham's hotel and store.
 Mr. Graham also operated a large stable that catered to the drovers and stage drivers and other less pretentious travelers.
-The person responsible for bringing the railroad through the village was Thomas Brawner Gaines (1814-1856), who had begun buying up property in the area as early as 1835, and later became a major landowner.
+The person responsible for bringing the railroad through the village was Thomas Brawner Gaines (1814–1856), who had begun buying up property in the area as early as 1835, and later became a major landowner.

-In 1850, Thomas Brawner Gaines (1814-1856) sold to the Manassas Gap Railroad a right-of-way through his land along the Warrenton Turnpike (US Route 29).
+In 1850, Thomas Brawner Gaines (1814–1856) sold to the Manassas Gap Railroad a right-of-way through his land along the Warrenton Turnpike (US Route 29).
 After the railroad was completed to Strasburg, Virginia in 1854, Gaines conveyed additional land for a train depot with the condition that the rail stop take his name.
 By 1856, a small community with a post office flourished around the Gainesville depot.

 After the Civil War, emancipated former slaves bought land along U.S. Route 29 and developed a small community that came to be known as "The Settlement".
 Residents founded the Mount Pleasant Baptist Church, which would serve as a central community meeting place for over a century.
 Many current residents of the area can trace their lineage back to this period.